Septic tanks and other domestic waste water treatment systems

 Domestic waste water treatment systems, such as septic tanks, collect, treat and discharge waste water from households that are not connected to public sewer systems.

-If you have one of these systems you must register it.
-It can be inspected in order to prevent any risk to the public and the environment.
+If you have one of these systems, you must register it.
+It can be inspected by a local authority to prevent any risk to the public and the environment.

 Do I have to register my septic tank?

 You can register and pay online at protectourwater.ie.

 If you do not register your system and are convicted, you could be fined up to €5,000.

 If you want to get a grant to repair or replace your treatment system in the future, your treatment system must be registered within a certain time frame.
 Replacement systems do not need to be re-registered.